-AIF AMF Annual Information Form Autorité des marchés financiers ANDA Abbreviated New Drug Application, an application for a U.S. generic drug approval for an existing licensed ΑΡΙ or approved drug Active pharmaceutical ingredient Board Board of Directors of the Corporation CBCA Canada Business Corporations Act, RSC 1985, c.
-C-44, and all regulations made thereunder, as amended CEO Chief Executive Officer CFO Chief Financial Officer Chairman Chairman of the Board of Directors Class 10 Level 10 security standards in compliance with Health Canada's Directive on Physical Security Requirements for Controlled Substances (Security Requirements for Licensed Dealers for the Storage of Controlled Substances) CNS Central nervous system CSE Canadian Securities Exchange DIN A Drug Identification Number assigned by Health Canada to a drug product following approval to market in Canada, under the Food and Drugs Act (Canada) (R.S.C., 1985, c.
-F-27) EMA European Medicines Agency EU European Union FDA United States Food & Drug Administration.
-Generic Drug A drug that, in comparison with an Innovative Drug, contains identical amounts of the identical medicinal ingredients, in comparable dosage forms, but does not necessarily contain the same non-medicinal ingredients and which is interchangeable with the said Innovative Drug GMP The acronym for "Good Manufacturing Practices" which are the standards established by health authorities under which drugs can be developed, manufactured, packaged, analyzed, stored and shipped Health Canada The federal institution overseen by the Minister of Health, responsible for helping Canadians maintain and improve their health.
-It ensures that high-quality health services are accessible, and works to reduce health risks IFRS International Financial Reporting Standards as issued by the International Accounting Standards Board IMS (now IQVIA) IMS Health Incorporated, a leading pharmaceutical market research organization.
+AIF Annual Information Form

+AMF Autorité des marchés financiers

+ANDA Abbreviated New Drug Application, an application for a U.S. generic drug approval for an existing licensed medication or approved drug

+API Active pharmaceutical ingredient

+Board Board of Directors of the Corporation

+CBCA Canada Business Corporations Act, RSC 1985, c.
+C-44, and all regulations made thereunder, as amended

+CEO Chief Executive Officer

+CFO Chief Financial Officer

+Chairman Chairman of the Board of Directors

+Class 10 Level 10 security standards in compliance with Health Canada's Directive on Physical Security Requirements for Controlled Substances (Security Requirements for Licensed Dealers for the Storage of Controlled Substances)

+CNS Central nervous system

+CSE Canadian Securities Exchange

+DIN A Drug Identification Number assigned by Health Canada to a drug product following approval to market in Canada, under the Food and Drugs Act (Canada) (R.S.C., 1985, c.
+F-27)

+EMA European Medicines Agency

+EU European Union

+FDA United States Food & Drug Administration

+FY Fiscal Year

+Generic Drug A drug that, in comparison with an Innovative Drug, contains identical amounts of the identical medicinal ingredients, in comparable dosage forms, but does not necessarily contain the same non-medicinal ingredients and which is interchangeable with the said Innovative Drug

+GMP The acronym for "Good Manufacturing Practices" which are the standards established by health authorities under which drugs can be developed, manufactured, packaged, analyzed, stored and shipped

+Health Canada The federal institution overseen by the Minister of Health, responsible for helping Canadians maintain and improve their health.
+It ensures that high-quality health services are accessible, and works to reduce health risks

+IFRS International Financial Reporting Standards as issued by the International Accounting Standards Board

+IMS (now IQVIA) IMS Health Incorporated, a leading pharmaceutical market research organization.

+INESSS Quebec's Institut national d'excellence en santé et en services sociaux

 Innovative Drug A drug that contains a medicinal ingredient not previously approved in a drug by a Regulatory Authority and that enjoys proprietary barriers to entry, including regulatory or patent-derived market exclusivity, novelty, or brand differentiation.

+LMWH Low Molecular Weight Heparin

-Manitex Manitex Capital Inc. Person An individual, sole proprietorship, body corporate, firm, partnership, limited partnership, unincorporated organization or association, trust, or any other legal or commercial entity Option Plan A share option plan approved by the Board of the Corporation QA/QC Quality Assurance/Quality Control Regulatory Any board, commission, association or other body, organization or agency, whether governmental, Authority professional, self-regulatory or otherwise, having jurisdiction over the Corporation or over any part of the business carried on by it.
-Shares Class "A" shares of Valeo Pharma Inc. Tax Act Income Tax Act (Canada) TPD Therapeutic Products Directorate, which is the Canadian authority that regulates, evaluates and monitors the safety, efficacy and quality of pharmaceutical drugs and medical devices offered for sale in Canada.
+Manitex Manitex Capital Inc. NDS New Drug Submission with Health Canada Person An individual, sole proprietorship, body corporate, firm, partnership, limited partnership, unincorporated organization or association, trust, or any other legal or commercial entity Option Plan A share option plan approved by the Board of the Corporation QA/QC Quality Assurance/Quality Control Regulatory Authority Any board, commission, association or other body, organization or agency, whether governmental, professional, self-regulatory or otherwise, having jurisdiction over the Corporation or over any part of the business carried on by it Shares Class "A" shares of Valeo Pharma Inc. Tax Act Income Tax Act (Canada) TPD Therapeutic Products Directorate, which is the Canadian authority that regulates, evaluates and monitors the safety, efficacy and quality of pharmaceutical drugs and medical devices offered for sale in Canada.
 Transfer Agent Computershare Investor Services Inc. U.S. The United States of America.
 VPI The Corporation's subsidiary VPI Pharmaceuticals Inc. focused on the commercialization of Hospital products.